-This conservation plan outlines strategic actions to be carried out at Newell Creek Canyon Nature Park over the next 10-15 years.
+This conservation plan outlines strategic actions to be carried out at Maple Lane Natural Area over the next 10-15 years.
 They are based on the short- and long-term goals for the conservation targets.
 The strategic actions described here are general courses of action to achieve these objectives and not highly prescriptive courses of action.
 Specific prescriptions will be developed by Metro staff to address site-specific conditions encountered in the areas targeted for restoration action.

-About 10 acres of habitat are in need of intensive restoration and much of the mixed conifer hardwood forest habitat throughout the Newell Creek site is in need of a moderate level of restoration.
-This primarily includes removal of non-native, invasive species, understory planting of native trees, shrubs and forbs, and maintenance of plantings in order to ensure successful establishment.
+About 2 acres of habitat are in need of intensive restoration.
+This primarily includes removal of nonnative, invasive species, understory planting of native trees, shrubs and forbs, and maintenance of plantings in order to ensure successful establishment.
 The information below summarizes conservation targets' key ecological attributes, significant threats to the habitat, and strategic restoration and stewardship actions that can be taken to keep or bring the KEAs into the desired range.